 We believe our track record of strong financial performance demonstrates our ability to access and deploy capital to expand services and infrastructure, as well as deliver differentiated business outcomes.
 We have a track record of revenue growth and strong Adjusted EBITDA and net income margins.
 We believe our ability to leverage our proprietary systems, processes, models, and tools has allowed us to generate consistent business growth while maintaining favorable margins.
-In 2023, net income margins were approximately 10% and Adjusted EBITDA margins were approximately 19%.
-For a reconciliation of Adjusted EBITDA and Adjusted EBITDA margin to net income and net income margin, the most directly comparable financial measures presented in accordance with U.S. GAAP, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Information."
+For the three months ended March 31, 2024, net income margin was approximately 11% and adjusted EBITDA margin was approximately 21%.
+For the year ended December 31, 2023, net income margin was approximately 10% and Adjusted EBITDA margin was approximately 19%.
+For a reconciliation of Adjusted EBITDA and Adjusted EBITDA margin to net income margin, the most directly comparable financial measures presented in accordance with U.S. GAAP, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Information."